NOTE READ ME FIRST!

 - Seed Cycling for Hormone Balance (6-month update)

 - How to Make Your Hormones Work For You

 - Low Carb?
 No Period?
 Why Your Hormones Need Carbs

 - Iron Foods, Functions, and Facts (related)

 - My friend Ashley wrote an ebook called Fit & Fertile (affiliate link)about her experience with Amenorrhea as a Group Fitness Instructor and what she did to get pregnant naturally.
 Her experience was different t n mine, but similar in some ways as well.
-Either way it was definitely a comforting read.
+Either way, it was a comforting read.